 Religion continues to be an important institution in society, both within the United States and throughout the world.
 This course will introduce students to the sociological study of how religion influences the lives of individuals.
 Particular focus will be given to the large amount of variation within religion, as one of the goals of this class is to "de-essentialize" religion on an empirical level.
 This course will prepare students to understand the causes & consequences of religion in society, as well as give them experience empirically engaging sensitive sociological topics.
-Prerequisites: SCCJ 101 or 102 and 200.
-Credit, three hours.

-SCCJ-307.
+SCCJ-309.
 MEN AND WOMEN IN SOCIETY